Yancey County Jail, NC

 Did You Know?

-The Yancey County Sheriff's Office has a mobile app that lets residents report crimes, submit tips, and look up inmate, sex offender, and gun permit information.
-It's not for emergencies.
+Yancey County Jail is a detention facility in North Carolina.
+The Yancey County Sheriff's Office offers a mobile app residents can use to report crimes, submit tips, and access inmate, sex offender, and gun permit information, but the app is not for emergency reporting.

 This guide is compiled from official facility documentation and community feedback.
 Learn how we verify